leoj3n/consul-vault/README.md

 Scripts written for [zsh](http://zsh.org/); see all available scripts at [`./run/`](./run).

-### Using consul-vault with your docker-compose project
+### docker-compose

-There are at least three methods of using consul-vault with your docker-compose project:
+There are at least three varying methods of using consul-vault with your docker-compose project, depending on what you need:

 - `network:`
   - Creates a fully functioning cluster of three instances.